tatami-inc/test-simple_simd_perf/README.md

 which is not something I want in general.
 All in all, it didn't seem worth the trouble.

-The alternative to OpenMP SIMD would be to use a third-party library, given that `std::experimental::simd` is still, well, experimental.
+The alternative to OpenMP SIMD would be to use a third-party library.
+For example, a library like Eigen implements its own vectorized math functions that do not relyi on dangerous compiler flags.
-This is basically a no-go as it violates my standing rule against external dependencies.
+This is a no-go for the core **tatami** packages as it violates my standing rule against external dependencies, but you could imagine implementing vectorized versions of delayed operations in a separate library that accepts the dependency burden.
-I would need to see an order-of-magnitude performance improvement to break this rule, and I'm not getting that here.
+(In the most common case of a log-transformed normalized matrix, a separate helper operation would be desirable anyway, as this would allow calculation of the `log1p(x / sf) / log(2)` operation in one pass instead of 3.)

 Another practical consideration is that applications relying on vector intrinsics are difficult to deploy.
 I've run into problems with `-march=native` on heterogeneous clusters before,